csci344/spring2025/pages/_assignments/tutorial10.md

 In order to complete today's lab, you will need to install PostgreSQL on your laptop.
 These installation instructions are based on the  <a href="https://neon.tech/postgresql/postgresql-getting-started" target="_blank">PostgreSQL Getting Started Guide</a>.
 Please do the following:

 * <a href="https://www.enterprisedb.com/downloads/postgres-postgresql-downloads" target="_blank">Download the latest PostgreSQL version</a> (currently v.
 15.x) for either Windows or Mac
-* Follow the OS-Specific instructions to install and verify your PostgreSQL installation:
+* Follow the <a href="https://neon.tech/postgresql/postgresql-getting-started/install-postgresql" target="_blank">OS-Specific instructions</a> to install and verify your PostgreSQL installation:
-    * <a href="https://neon.tech/postgresql/postgresql-getting-started/install-postgresql" target="_blank">Windows</a>
-    * <a href="https://neon.tech/postgresql/postgresql-getting-started/install-postgresql-macos" target="_blank">Mac</a>
 * A few notes as you run the installer:
     * **DO NOT FORGET** the DB Admin password you assign for the `postgres` account
     * Take all the defaults, and use a default port of `5432`